Rookie (magazine): History

 In November 2010, Gevinson announced on her blog, Style Rookie, that she would be launching a new magazine with Jane Pratt, founding editor of Sassy.
 Though Sassy had ceased publication in 1996, the year Gevinson was born, the fashion blogger had on several previous occasions expressed her admiration for the defunct indie teen magazine and lamented the fact that her generation did not have a Sassy heir to call its own.

 Negotiations began between Pratt, Gevinson, and Say Media, the internet publisher behind Pratt's women's lifestyle site xoJane.
 This American Life host Ira Glass acted as a consultant to Gevinson and her manager and father, Steve, during the negotiations.
 Eventually, Pratt withdrew from official involvement in the venture, enabling Gevinson to maintain ownership.
-Pratt remains credited on the Rookie contributors' page as the magazine's "fairy godmother".
+Pratt remains credited on the Rookie contributors' page as the magazine's "fairy godmother."

+Rookie launched in September 2011, with Gevinson serving as editor-in-chief, former New York Times Magazine fact-checker Anaheed Alani serving as editorial director and story editor, and Lauren Redding serving as the managing editor.
+The magazine was published monthly with themed editorial issues and content ranging from photo journals, collages, Q&As, beauty tutorials, comics, and articles.
+Gevinson curated the issues from reader submissions, with the intention of nurturing young writers; the writing style of Rookie contributions was typically conversational and creative.
+Photographer Petra Collins was an early contributor to the magazine and heavily influenced the aesthetic appearance of it after being inspired by fashion designer Meadham Kirchoff.
+Arabelle Sicardi was another early regular contributor to the publication, and went on to write for Teen Vogue, Jezebel, and ELLE.
+Rookie published four anthologies, described as yearbooks, which consisted of compilations of online submissions as well as featured pieces from celebrities such as Donna Tartt, Ariana Grande, Solange.
+Rookie Yearbook One was released in 2012, and was accompanied by a cross-country tour by Gevinson, who hosted zine-making events, banner-making parties, and pinball tournaments.
+The magazine hosted additional meet-ups, such as Rookie Prom and the Rookie Road Trip, for fans and staff, as they had no official office space.

-Rookie launched in September 2011, with Gevinson serving as editor-in-chief, former New York Times Magazine fact-checker Anaheed Alani serving as editorial director and story editor.
-On November 30, 2018, it was announced through a goodbye editor's note published by Gevinson on the site that after a seven-year run, that the website would shut down and cease publication immediately.
+On November 30, 2018, it was announced that Rookie would be closing.
+Due to the changing media landscape, Rookie would have had to find new sources of funding, which, after exploring the possibilities available at the time, did not fit with its founder and editor's approach.
+Tavi Gevinson announced that, after a seven-year run, the website would regrettably shut down and cease publication immediately.
+As of July 2024, an archive of the issues remains online at the website.